nishita1992/nishita-travis-sample-app/README.md

-# Demo of using TRAVIS CI
+# Demo of TRAVIS CI usage